Connections

 ↓

-For local testing with npx grexal dev, connection credentials are stored in .grexal/connections.json.
-See the CLI reference for details.
+For local testing with npx grexal dev, connection credentials live in .grexal/connections.json in the agent directory.
+See secret_input for the file format.